 A closer look at the evidence

-If you are able to find clinical trials that were done on the method you are looking at, it’s important to notice what kind of study was done and see what was compared.
-You will also want to look at some other factors in the study.
+If you’re able to find clinical trials that were done on the method you are looking at, it’s important to notice what kind of study was done and see what was compared.
+You’ll also want to look at some other factors in the study:

 Control group: A study that has a control group is called controlled.
-This may mean that the cancer prevention study was carefully planned, and that people who got the prevention method were compared to others who did not get that prevention method.
+This might mean that the cancer prevention study was carefully planned, and that people who got the prevention method were compared to others who didn’t get that prevention method.

 Studies that do not have control groups may compare their disease rates with older studies or general information collected on other groups.
 But these may not offer good comparisons due to differences in the groups of people, which can affect how much cancer will be found.
 For instance, one group may span different ages, which affects how many people will get cancer during the study period.
 Different parts of the country have more cases of certain cancers.
 Some cancers affect one sex more than the other.
 Some regions (and even entire states) have a higher percentage of smokers than others.
 And certain subgroups get more exercise and eat healthier than others.
 These, and many more factors, make it a bad idea to compare a test group to others chosen in a different way or from a different pool of people than the test group.